OpenSimulationInterface/osi-visualizer/README.md

 The channel receives osi message from the network with specific IP address, Port number and data type.

 ### Playback:
 The channel receives osi message from the loaded file.
+The tool will check a header file of same name with a extension: .txth.
+If it doesn't exist, the tool will create one automatically for the first time.
 A "Delta-Delay" variable can be set to slow down the playback speed in case of very large message files.
 By default this value is "0" ms.
 Example: set it to 10 ms, each message will have 10 ms more delay for playing.